Notice of Privacy Practices of Community and Family Resources/The Richmond Center

 Community and Family Resources/The Richmond Center must obtain your written consent before it can use or disclose protected health information for marketing purposes.

 Before Community and Family Resources/The Richmond Center can use or disclose any information about your health in a manner which is not described above, it must first obtain your specific written consent allowing it to make the disclosure.
-Any such written consent may be revoked by you by notifying a staff member either verbally or in writing.
+For example, Community and Family Resources/The Richmond Center must obtain your written consent before disclosing your information to a family member.
+A patient may provide a single consent for all future uses or disclosures for treatment, payment, and health care operations purposes.

 Your Rights

-Under HIPAA you have the right to request restrictions on certain uses and disclosures of your health information.
+You have the right to request restrictions on certain uses and disclosures of your health information to carry out treatment, payment, or health care operations, including when you have previously provided written consent.
 Community and Family Resources/The Richmond Center is not required to agree to any restrictions you request, but if it does agree, then it is bound by that agreement and may not use or disclose any information which you have restricted, except as necessary in a medical emergency.

 You have the right to request that we communicate with you by alternative means or at an alternative location.
 For example, you may choose whether we may provide appointment reminders via phone, text, email, or voice message.
 Community and Family Resources/The Richmond Center will accommodate such requests that are reasonable and will not request an explanation from you.
 If you choose to receive a reminder by an alternative method, Community and Family Resources/The Richmond Center is not responsible if another party sees or hears the communication.
 Community and Family Resources/The Richmond Center cannot be held responsible for the accuracy of contact information you provide us.